It's a family affair at Ristorante Pizzeria Alpino, in Vodo di Cadore, Italy.

 In the case of this award, selection is simple.
 It makes no difference where the contenders are as long as I’ve had their food and as long as their food is exemplary and priced fairly.
 Idyllic setting helps.
 And it should be a place where the people behind the food are the reason the food is good.
 But the food can be rooted in newly-born passion or inherited recipes.
 Either works, so long as it is heartfelt.

-It’s all about love.
-Love, yes; pretension, no. Bloated egos need not apply.
+It’s all about love and authenticity.
+Please, no pretentiousness.
+Bloated egos need not apply.
 High prices: meh.
 Shit, I don’t even care if a place doesn’t serve pizza because at Pizzacentric, pizza is code for foods made with love.
 Of course, it doesn’t hurt if pizza is on the menu.

 In July 2012, I returned to Ristorante Pizzeria Alpino for the first time in nine years.
 I knew even before entering what I would have.
 I'd had it for lunch a day or two earlier at a mountainside restaurant called Rifugio Alpe di Senes.
 Their stinco was a little more precious, and less rustic, than the Alpino version I'd had years ago ― but nonetheless, delicious.